Dea-Snowdenden/shopping-list_react/README.md

 This is a simple shopping list done in React.
+Still needs to be debugged.

 You can just simply fork this.